CartoDB/Windshaft-cartodb/docs/named_maps.md

 &#124;_ &#124;_ east | UpperCorner longitude for the bounding box, in decimal degrees (aka most eastern) &#124;_ &#124;_ north | UpperCorner latitude for the bounding box, in decimal degrees (aka most northern)

-{% comment %}writer note_csobier: Carla - Regarding view (optional) How do you see a Named Map without instantiating it via CartoDB.js/createLayer, is this referring to getting tiles via xyz url?
-Need an example here.{% endcomment %}

 ### Placeholder Format

-Placeholders are variables that can be placed in your MapConfig template.json file.
+Placeholders are variables that can be placed in your template.json file.
 Placeholders need to be defined with a `type` and a default value for MapConfigs.
 See details about defining a MapConfig `type` for [Layergoup configurations](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/#layergroup-configurations).

 Valid placeholder names start with a letter and can only contain letters, numbers, or underscores.
 They have to be written between the `<%=` and `%>` strings in order to be replaced.